-OKLAHOMA WEATHER HISTORY Monthly Climatology Series By Howard Johnson Associate State Climatologist for Service The Oklahoma Climatological Survey 8/7/02
+OKLAHOMA WEATHER HISTORY Monthly Climatology Series By Howard Johnson Associate State Climatologist for Service (Retired) The Oklahoma Climatological Survey 7/31/03

-Monthly Climate of Oklahoma - August
+Monthly Climate of Oklahoma - August Part 8 of a 12 part Series

 NORMAN - According to published daily normal temperatures, the hottest period of the long Oklahoma summer extends from mid-July through mid-August.
-The gradually shortening days and the occasional arrival of cooler weather from the North frequently bring the state modest relief from the heat by late August.
+The gradually shortening days and the occasional arrival of cooler weather from the North frequently brings the state modest relief from the heat by late August.
 Overall, August, the third and final month of the climatological summer, is Oklahoma's second hottest, fifth driest, and least windy month.
 Tornado frequency is at its lowest of the March-through-October warm season.
 Lightning deaths are more frequent in August than during any other month.

 The normal statewide monthly temperature is 80.9 degrees Fahrenheit.
 Oklahoma's hottest August, according to National Weather Service records that date from 1892, occurred in 1936 when the state's average monthly temperature was a scorching 87.9 degrees.
-This is the second highest statewide-averaged monthly temperature (all months) recorded in Oklahoma during the 110 years with comprehensive records.
+This is the second highest statewide-averaged monthly temperature (all months) recorded in Oklahoma during the 112 years with comprehensive records.
 The state's record daily maximum temperature of 120 degrees was equaled by two reporting stations (Altus and Poteau) on August 12, 1936.
 Relatively cool weather prevailed during August 1915, when the state recorded its lowest August statewide-average monthly temperature, 73.9 degrees, and lowest daily minimum temperature, 38 degrees at Bartlesville on the 31st.